UCL-ARC/qw/README.md

 > INFO: Please commit the files after you have finished your setup
 > INFO: Rulesets and branch protection added for branches matching "main" to "stefpiatek/dummy-medical-software"

-If you have a different development flow than using the default branch, then edit the `qw` ruleset for the repository, adding extra branches to the ruleset (e.g. `develop`)
+If you have a different development flow than pull requests into main/master then edit the `qw` ruleset for the repository, adding extra branches to the ruleset (e.g. `develop`)

 <!--
   - [name=Stef] or do we just define what workflow they have to use?
 Could also give a comma separated list of branch names in the --git-service option?